MaxBittker/MaxBittker.github.io/src/pages/friendship-feed/index.md

 Bluesky is one experiment that I've been following with a lot of interest.
 I like that they're prioritizing  simplicity and snappiness on the surface,  with thought-out capabilities underneath.
 It's still very early days,  but the project's vision of giving users a credible "right to exit" through portable data,  as well as making major components of the experience customizable has made me feel cautiously excited.

-One example is Bluesky's system for [custom feeds](https://blueskyweb.xyz/blog/7-27-2023-custom-feeds).
+An example is Bluesky's system for [custom feeds](https://blueskyweb.xyz/blog/7-27-2023-custom-feeds).
 To understand it: you might be aware of the two feeds built into Twitter:

-"Home": algorithmic engagement-optimized schlock and
+"Home": algorithmic engagement-bait

-"Following": spammy,  lovable,  and ultra-timely.
+"Following": spammy, live, manually curated

 Bluesky has a few built-in feeds that are similar: "Discover" and "Following" — But they also have a system that allows for *any* user to design and host their own arbitrary feed of posts,  and to share that feed *through the app* in a way that allows it to be easily publicized and adopted.
 This chance to wrestle back some control over my social media feed algorithm has absolutely captured my interest.